 The buildings insurance will normally be sorted for you by the freeholder.

-A ban on leases for new-build houses except where necessary (eg, shared ownership)
+A ban on leases for new-build houses (not new-build flats) except where necessary (eg, shared ownership)

-Ensuring that ground rents on new long leases are set at zero – for houses and flats
+Ensuring that ground rents on new long leases are set at zero (ie, they're not charged) – for houses and flats

 Working to support existing leaseholders and make it easier, cheaper and quicker to buy a freehold or extend a lease